Skip to main content

 • Reminders about exam day policies

-Keep your NOA safe — you will need it on exam day.
-Room assignments are also posted on the PRC website days before the exam.
+Keep your NOA safe — you will need it on exam day, and you will need it again if you retake the CPALE in the future.
+Room assignments are also posted on the PRC website approximately 2-3 days before the exam.

 What to Do After Filing